 Immediately Report Your Injury to Your Employer

 To claim your injury compensation, you have to immediately report the accident to your employer.
 To protect your compensation eligibility, you have to visit the doctor that your employer will approve based on your residential location.
+And of course, you have to ask for assistance from a reputable personal injury lawyer.

 You Are Entitled to Get Full Coverage for Your Medical Expenses